bertofurth/Seagate-Central-Utils/motion/README-motion.md

 "trim-build-motion.sh" script accordingly.

 ### Install the new software
-In addition to transferring and installing the cross compiled software, the following extra steps need to be implemented for "motion" installation.
+In addition to transferring and installing the cross compiled "motion" software on the Seagate Central, the following extra steps need to be implemented to get "motion" running.

 #### Configuration files - "/usr/local/etc/motion/..."
 Motion uses configuration files that govern it's operation.